hoppscotch/hoppscotch/README.md

 **Methods:**

-- `GET` - Retrieve information about the REST API resource
+- `GET` - Requests retrieve resource information
 - `HEAD` - Retrieve response headers identical to those of a GET request, but without the response body.
-- `POST` - Create a REST API resource
+- `POST` - The server creates a new entry in a database
-- `PUT` - Update a REST API resource
+- `PUT` - Updates an existing resource
-- `DELETE` - Delete a REST API resource or related component
+- `DELETE` - Deletes resource or related component
 - `CONNECT` - Establishes a tunnel to the server identified by the target resource
 - `OPTIONS` - Describe the communication options for the target resource
 - `TRACE` - Performs a message loop-back test along the path to the target resource
-- `PATCH` - Apply partial modifications to a REST API resource
+- `PATCH` - Very similar to `PUT` but makes a partial update on a resource
 - `<custom>` - Some APIs use custom request methods such as `LIST`.
 Type in your custom methods.

 🌈 **Make it yours**: Customizable combinations for background, foreground and accent colors.